North Pine River

-The North Pine River is a minor river located in South East Queensland, Australia.
+The North Pine River is a river in South East Queensland, Australia.

 Location and features

 The North Pine River rises in the D'Aguilar Range in the Mount Mee State Forest, approximately 50 km northwest of Brisbane, and flows generally southeast to form its confluence with the South Pine River at Lawnton, where the river forms the Pine River.
-The river flows mostly through the Moreton Bay Region, just to the south of Dayboro.
+The river flows mostly through the City of Moreton Bay, just to the south of Dayboro.
 Along with Kobble Creek it is dammed at Whiteside to form the North Pine Dam, an artificial lake called Lake Samsonvale.
 This catchment provides drinking water to Redcliffe, Pine Rivers, Caboolture and the northern suburbs of Brisbane.

 After the North Pine Dam, the North Pine River continues through the suburbs of Petrie and Lawnton, where it meets with the South Pine River and forms the Pine River, flowing into Bramble Bay.
 The river descends 470 m over its 54 km course.

 The former Pine Rivers Shire draws its name from the North Pine, South Pine and Pine Rivers.